NessieCanCode/SlurmCostManager/README.md

 - Your UI components can access system files or commands using `cockpit.file()` and other Cockpit APIs.
 - Write integration tests using the Python-based browser automation tools bundled with Cockpit Starter Kit.
-- Ensure cross‑OS compatibility by leveraging Cockpit’s built-in CI and test VM infrastructure :contentReference[oaicite:2]{index=2}.
+- Ensure cross‑OS compatibility by leveraging Cockpit’s built-in CI and test VM infrastructure.

-## 🤝 Contributing

 We welcome community contributions.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📄 License